neuoy/KSPTrajectories/CONTRIBUTING.md

   - Rename the `player_win.exe` to `KSP_x64.exe`
   - Copy the `PlayerConnectionConfigFile` file from `misc\VisualStudio\buildscripts\UnityDebug` and put it into your KSP dev `KSP_x64_Data` folder.

-This will turn your KSP install into a Development version only.
-If you want to use this install as a regular (non-Development) install as well, then instead of deleting or renaming `KSP_x64.exe`, you can do the following:
+This will turn your new KSP install into a Development version only.
+If you want to use this install as a regular (non-Development) install as well (which is recommmended), then instead of deleting or renaming `KSP_x64.exe`, you can do the following:

   - Rename the copied file `player_win.exe` now in your KSP dev install folder to `KSP_x64_Dbg.exe`.
   - Create a junction in your KSP dev install folder named `KSP_x64_Dbg_Data` linking to your KSP dev `KSP_x64_Data` folder.